 You should also take a look at the thousands of pictures you have on your phone.
 If you’re a mummy then you would no doubt have many MANY pictures of your kids, or even worse a mummy blogger who takes 30-50 pictures of one shot (yes it takes that many to find your Instagram perfect shot).
 For these reasons you should dedicate some time to go through all of the pictures on your phone, deleting ones you don’t need and then either sending your pictures to your cloud or saving them to a hard-drive.
 I do the latter as I don’t like the cloud.

 As mentioned above organise, deleting and backing up your images is very important.
-Whether this be on your phone, laptop, cloud or hard-drive.
+Whether this is on your phone, laptop, cloud or hard-drive.
 You should organise them into categories such as Year, Month, Holiday, Type, and so on.
 Do whatever suits your pictures and your life.
 I organise via year and then months.
 I also organise with a breakdown as to family trips so that each holiday is grouped together.

 Next, you need to delete any unnecessary pictures clearing out your space (that includes videos too by the way) and then backing them up to either your cloud or your hard-drive.
 I personally don’t like clouds – just don’t trust them.
 I would rather purchase a portable hard-drive with a lot of storage space and back everything to it, knowing that it is in my physical possession.

 Laptops/ computers need a good clear out as well.
 This includes browsers.
 You should go through your downloaded files, cache and trash and clear it.
 This frees up your storage space and speeds up the performance of your computer.
-Ensure that all of you systems are up to date, including your Anti-virus software, system updates and drivers.
+Ensure that all of your systems are up to date, including your Anti-virus software, system updates and drivers.
 These all make your computer perform well so keep them up to date to ensure you are protected and functioning properly and well.

 Organise the files on your computer the way you would like, so you can find any documents you need quickly and efficiently.
 This ensures you are always productive and working to your best ability.
 I organise in categories such as home, work, blog and anything else I need to be doing.